Market Review: Completed

 The focus of the 2019 review is the integration of distributed energy resources into the energy market system, which is one of our strategic priority areas of reform.

 In this year’s report, the Commission sets out a range of options to create more dynamic markets and manage network challenges created by increasing penetration rates of distributed energy resources.
 We highlight work that is already underway to implement distributed energy resources effectively, what we are planning to do next and whether we see any gaps.

 View our webcast about the final report.

 As a first step, the AEMC will be consulting with stakeholders on reforms to distribution access and charging arrangements through a series of workshops held jointly with ARENA and consumer groups as part of the Distributed Energy Integration Program.

 We will track progress with all of the recommendations through our Grid of the future work plan.

 Workstream two: regulatory sandboxes

-A regulatory sandbox is a framework within which participants can trial innovative business models, products and services in the market under relaxed regulatory requirements at a smaller scale, on a time-limited basis and with appropriate safeguards in place.
+A regulatory sandbox is a framework within which participants can trial innovative concepts in the market under relaxed regulatory requirements at a smaller scale, on a time-limited basis and with appropriate safeguards in place.

 Innovation in the energy sector can lead to better services and lower costs for consumers.
 It is important that the regulatory framework supports emerging technologies and business models that have the potential to deliver these benefits to consumers.

 The AEMC has recommended three new sandbox tools to facilitate trials: